 The Podcast all about finding your voice, clarifying your messaging and public speaking

 - The approach she takes to giving her clients a little training on how to get the most from having the words of their speech at the ready and scrolling (by Anne) at their pace and takes the client through rehearsals with tips and suggestions prior to the actual speech

 - How customer service is her priority and how it thrills her to see her client’s reactions to a teleprompter – when they discover how easy it is to work with a professional like myself and how happy they are with the results

 - What she does in her downtime –I’m talkin’ powerwalking, making people laugh, seeking inspiration for interior decorating or dreaming of my next travel destination and learning to fly an ultralight plane during the Christmas holidays (as you do!)

 Show Up and Shine Up – Episode 1 – Featuring Anne Berry

 Welcome to this episode of Show Up and Shine, a podcast, all about helping busy business people get out of their own way in order to show up fully authentically and shine.

 A bit about Bec:

-I’m Bec from Bec Djapovic communications – where we help bold business bosses with clever copywriting, high-quality voice overs and speaking coaching, so they can achieve their dreams, business and life without burning out.
-I’m a former triple threat stage performer, a singer, mum, partner, and all-round creative.
+I’m Bec from Bec Djapovic communications – where we help bold business bosses with clever copywriting, high-quality voice-overs and speaking coaching, so they can achieve their dreams, business and life without burning out.
+I’m a former triple threat stage performer, a singer, mum, partner, and all-around creative.